BackHelp and Instruction

 This may be due to the following reasons:

 The Library can arrange to get the item from a non-Massey library.
-There is a $5 charge for this service.
-Click "The Library will find this item for you."
+There may be a charge for this service.
+Click "The Library will try to find this item for you."
+Complete the form that opens, and click the orange "Submit Request" button.

 Some journals are only available online only after a time delay (usually 6-12 months) because of publisher restrictions.